sberrevoets/scottberrevoets.com/content/blog/2024-11-20-testing-code-coverage.md

 Title: Shifting the testing culture: Code coverage
 Date: 2024-11-20
-Summary: How we collect, track, and use code coverage data to improve our testing culture
+Description: How we collect, track, and use code coverage data to improve our testing culture

 !!! note
     This is the third post in a series on shifting our testing culture.